Wildlife Informer is reader-supported. When you click and buy we may earn an affiliate commission at no cost to you. Learn more.

 • Wingspan: 35.0 in

 In the United States, the aplomado falcon is only found in Texas and New Mexico.
 They are still quite uncommon in these states, and have a sparse year-round population in just a few areas near the Mexico border.
-In many cases these raptors can look like a larger version of the American Kestrel with the streaks on the side of their heads and their colorful plumage.
+In many cases these raptors can look like a larger version of the American kestrel with the streaks on the side of their heads and their colorful plumage.

 Aplomados are not only rare in the United States, but also on the endangered species list in both the U.S. and Mexico.
 However, there are currently efforts to reintroduce them to Southern Texas and the United States that you can learn more about here.